OpenGeometry-io/OpenMaths/docs/devlog.md

 - If a tuple contains a single value it should be separated by a comma, else rust considers it as a integer. `(5u32,)` - way to write *single element tuple*

 #### Return of the function
-- I found one thing strange coming from JS, rust doesn't force you to mention *return* keyword
+- I found one thing strange, rust doesn't force you to mention *return* keyword unlike JS
 - Don't let being perfectly idiomatic stop you from writing what you believe to be good code, I will use **return**

 #### Array and Slices